Kir-Antipov/smart-recipes/README.md

 ### `is_spectator`

-Doesn't require arguments, returns true if the default gamemode is spectator.
+Doesn't require arguments, returns `true` if the default gamemode is Spectator.

 ```jsonc
 "smart_recipes:conditions": {